You exercise, you rarely eat junk food, but you still don’t feel like you are healthy. So, what could be causing you to come up short?

 3) Save their leftovers for your lunch the next day.

 Make a rule that whatever happens, you eat your meal and nobody else’s.

-While there are few reasons why you can't enjoy alcohol consumption in moderation, excess alcohol can lead to weight gain.
+While there are a few reasons why you can’t enjoy alcohol consumption in moderation, excess alcohol can lead to weight gain.
 This is partly because alcoholic beverages are often high in calories and because of drunk eating.